 Getting a root canal is no picnic.
 First, there’s the pain that causes you to realize something is WRONG.
 This may be a mild twinge when you bite down, or it might be a shooting pain that leaves your whole body aching and you wishing you didn’t have teeth in the first place.

 Whatever the case, living with the pain is not an option.
 It’s important that you get treatment as quickly (and painlessly) as possible.
-If you’re currently searching for a dentist in Albuquerque for a root canal, here are 15 things you need to know.
+If you’re currently searching for a dentist in your area for a root canal, here are 15 things you need to know.

 1. A root canal is performed when the pulp inside the root of your tooth needs to be removed and replaced with artificial material.
 This could be due to decay, infection, or injury.

 2. During a root canal, a pathway is created from the crown of the tooth to the root canals that hold the damaged pulp.
 Then, the damaged pulp is carefully removed.
 The area is thoroughly cleaned to remove any debris, and the canals are filled in with a permanent material.
 The tooth is sealed, and a permanent crown cemented in place over the new tooth root.

 3. A dentist cannot cure a root canal with antibiotics.
 It’s not unreasonable to think that antibiotics can heal a bacteria-based infection; however, since the area inside the tooth is damaged, antibiotics cannot access the affected area.

 4. Your root canal procedure will probably not be performed by your general dentist in the U.S. Root canals are often treated by specialist called endodontists.